flomotlik/help/_posts/setup/2011-12-05-Adding-a-project.markdown

 **railsonfire new

 You need to call this command in the folder of your ruby project.
-The gem will load all GitHub remotes and if you have several let you decide on which one to use.
-Then an ssh key is added to your GitHub Project so we can access it from our servers.
+The gem will load all git remotes and if you have several let you decide on which one to use.
+If you use GitHub and want us to set it up for you an ssh key is added to your GitHub Project so we can access it from our servers.

+In case you use your own server we will write the SSH public key and a post-receive-hook to your current folder.
+The SSH key is so authenticate with your server.
+The post-receive-hook has to be placed in the correct folder to set it up for use with Railsonfire.
+See this [guide](http://book.git-scm.com/5_git_hooks.html) for more information.

 **Authenticate**
 to start adding a new project to railsonfire.
 You will be asked for your Railsonfire token for authentication.
 The gem will try to open your [Railsonfire Account Page]("http://railsonfire.com/users"), where you can find your Railsonfire token.
 Simply paste it into the command line.